seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **DOMITIUS ENOBARBUS**
 I will tell you.
-The barge she sat in, like a burnish’d throne,
+The barge she sat in, like a burnish'd throne,
-Burn’d on the water: the poop was beaten gold;
+Burn'd on the water: the poop was beaten gold;
 Purple the sails, and so perfumed that
 The winds were love-sick with them; the oars were silver,
 Which to the tune of flutes kept stroke, and made
 The water which they beat to follow faster,
 As amorous of their strokes.
 For her own person,
-It beggar’d all description: she did lie
+It beggar'd all description: she did lie
-In her pavilion–cloth-of-gold of tissue–
+In her pavilion--cloth-of-gold of tissue--
-O’er-picturing that Venus where we see
+O'er-picturing that Venus where we see
 The fancy outwork nature: on each side her
 Stood pretty dimpled boys, like smiling Cupids,
-With divers-colour’d fans, whose wind did seem
+With divers-colour'd fans, whose wind did seem
 To glow the delicate cheeks which they did cool,
 And what they undid did.